Infrastructure for Public Good

 - Cities with available staff capacity:

-- 1 team lead, who will participate in all 4 workshop sessions and 4 coaching calls, be available regularly via email or phone, and oversee the completion of workshop deliverables for your government (~3 hours/week).
+- 1 team lead, who participates in all 4 workshop sessions and 4 coaching calls, be available regularly via email or phone, and oversee the completion of workshop deliverables for your government (~3 hours/week)

-- Up to 3 project supporters, who will attend as many workshop and coaching sessions as time permits.
+- Up to 3 project supporters, who attends as many workshop and coaching sessions as time permits

 - You might be a good fit for the workshop if: